Click on the + plus symbols below to view the full program element and session descriptions in detail.

 The protein transition from animal-based proteins to more sustainably producible plant-based proteins is currently an important theme in the field of Food Science & Technology.
 Progress in this area is currently hampered by a lack of general knowledge on the link between plant-protein molecular structure and techno-functionality.
 Plant proteins tend to perform worse with respect to foaming, emulsifying, and gelling behavior, than the animal-based proteins they are supposed to replace, and during extraction and processing the structure of plant proteins is often significantly affected, leading to a further decrease in nutritional and functional properties.
 Soy protein extract is still one of the key ingredients used by the food industry for plant-based products.
 New plant-based products are entering the market continuously, but their development is mostly based on trial-and-error approaches, and a consistent approach to go from starting materials to products, which is robust with respect to source variations, is still missing.
 In this session we will focus on recent advances in establishing structure-function relations for soy and other plant-based proteins, and finding optimal processing methods to obtain soy-based products with desired functionality.

-- Connecting Soybean Fractionation to novel Food Applications; Atze Jan van der Goot, Wageningen University
+- Connecting Soybean Fractionation to novel Food Applications; Atze Jan van der Goot, Wageningen University, The Netherlands

-- Effects of Molten-globule State and Renaturation Treatment on the Structure and Functional Properties of Soybean 11S Globulin; Na Zhang
+- Effects of Molten-globule State and Renaturation Treatment on the Structure and Functional Properties of Soybean 11S Globulin; Na Zhang, Harbin University of Commerce, China

-- Traditional fermented soybean products: emphasis on processing, microbial contribution, nutritional and biological activities; Xin Jia
+- Traditional fermented soybean products: emphasis on processing, microbial contribution, nutritional and biological activities; Xin Jia, China Agricultural University, China

 Soy foods, soy bioactives, and improvement for human health